kenyi09461449/COMP3016-Magic-Cube-Game/README.md

-There is no user interaction in this program, and the Rubik's Cube will automatically rotate when running.
+There is no user interaction in this program, and the Rubik's Cube will automatically rotate when after click once.
 I mainly analyzed and designed the shape and vector of the cube through this program.
 On this basis, I have added the function of player interaction with the Rubik's Cube and the ability to rotate and zoom the perspective.